Transport in strained graphene: Interplay of Abelian and axial magnetic fields: Model

-The summation is restricted over three NN sites, and $a_{j}^\dagger$ and $a_{j}$ ($b_{j}^\dagger$ and $b_{j}$) are the fermionic creation and annihilation operators on $a$ ($b$) sublattices, respectively, constructed from the linear combinations of the Bravais vectors $\mathbf{a}_{1}=(1,0)d$ and $\mathbf{a}_{2}=(1,\sqrt{3})d/2$.
+The summation in the first term is restricted over three NN sites, the second term represents a sublattice resolved staggered potential (discussed below), and $a_{j}^\dagger$ and $a_{j}$ ($b_{j}^\dagger$ and $b_{j}$) are the fermionic creation and annihilation operators on $a$ ($b$) sublattices, respectively, constructed from the linear combinations of the Bravais vectors $\mathbf{a}_{1}=(1,0)d$ and $\mathbf{a}_{2}=(1,\sqrt{3})d/2$.
 Throughout, we set the lattice spacing $d=1$.
-A Fourier transformation of $H_0$ with $t_{jk}=t$, reveals linearly dispersing massless Dirac fermions near two inequivalent corners of the hexagonal BZ, suitably chosen at $\pm {\bf K}=2\pi (\sqrt{3},1)/(\sqrt{3}d)$~\cite{Semenoff1984}.
-The above model with only NN hopping belongs to class BDI and the zigzag edge of graphene hosts localized zero-energy topological modes~\cite{Fujita1996}.
+A Fourier transformation of $H_0$ with $t_{jk}=t$ reveals linearly dispersing massless Dirac fermions near two inequivalent corners of the hexagonal BZ, suitably chosen at $\pm {\bf K}=2\pi (\sqrt{3},1)/(\sqrt{3}d)$~\cite{Semenoff1984}.
+The above model with only NN hopping ($\delta=0$) belongs to class BDI and the zigzag edge of graphene hosts localized zero-energy topological modes~\cite{Fujita1996}.